The latest set of spy shots reveal all the changes and upgrades that come on board the new 2020 Royal Enfield Thunderbird.

 Royal Enfield is going to launch the new generation Thunderbird at the 2020 Auto Expo.
 The cruiser looks to be in its final stages based on these new spy shots.
 Along with Thunderbird, the new generations of Bullet and Classic will also be introduced.

 The latest spy shots of the Royal Enfield Thunderbird X indicate that the riding posture will be completely different now.
 Looks like the seat is taken a bit behind, to offer a more comfortable position.
+You get the split-seat styling with a flat single-piece handlebar now.

-You get the same split-seat with a raised single-piece handlebar setup.
 Other new bits include new chrome-plated exhaust muffler, new halogen headlamps and a revised tail section.
 The speedometer is now a single-pod cluster with a small LCD display in between.
 The new speedometer will show information such as riding range, gear indicator and real-time fuel efficiency.

 The Thunderbird will continue with the same twin shock absorbers at the back but will be tuned to offer a more comfortable ride.
 The positions of the sprocket and the rear disc have also been interchanged.